Raedin24/School/L400/DCIT 423/Lecture 2.md

 	- Config
 - Switches usually only handle MAC addresses
 - To handle/configure a switch remotely, an IP address is needed.
 To assign an IP address to a switch, a VLAN is used
+- `enable` is used to move from the user exec mode to the privilege exec mode
+- `configure` is used to move from the privilege mode to the configuration terminal
+- `>`  - User exec mode
+- `#` - Privilege exec mode
+- `enable secret` is the syntax used to lock access from the user exec mode to the privilege exec mode